jmdaweb/NVDARemoteServer/readme.md

 * --configfile=path: read config file from path.
 All the previous options can be edited in the configuration file.
 * --loglevel=n, where n is a number between 0 (almost quiet) and 3 (very verbose).
 * --pemfile=path: path to the private key and certificate used for ssl connections.
 They must be in the same file.
+* --motd=string: specify the message of the day displayed to all clients when they join a channel.
+Enclose the message between quotes.
+* --motd_force_display=integer: display the message of the day even if it has not changed since last time the client joined a channel.
+0 means do not force display, 1 means force display.

 Note: the command line arguments take precedence over the supplied ones in the configuration file.